lyteword/chspurgeon-tod/volume-7/psalm-132.md

 **Verses 1-5.** Notice,

-1\.How painfully David felt what he conceived to be a dishonouring of God, which he thought he might be able to remedy.
+1\.
+How painfully David felt what he conceived to be a dishonouring of God, which he thought he might be able to remedy.
 Consider "his afflictions",—because the ark dwelt within curtains, while he himself dwelt in a house of cedar: 2Sa 7:2.

-2\.Consider,
+2\.
+Consider,

 a) Its singularity.
 Most find affliction in personal losses; very few suffer from a cause like this.